Cowgol is both a compiler toolchain, and a programming language. This page shortly describes the toolchain.

 the initialiser: creates a new, empty program, ready for adding tokenised and parsed code to.
 Normally this is only used for precompiling the runtime library.
 In normal use, you would simply take a copy of the data files for the runtime library and add your own code to that, so as to save time (the runtime library is big and takes about eight minutes to tokenise and parse).

 the tokeniser: reads the source files and produces a token stream and the string table.
+(Since 0.2 this has been rewritten to use Flex tables.
+Slightly bigger, slightly faster, much more understandable — the old hand-tooled tokeniser was pretty crufty.)

 the parser: reads the token stream and parses the Cowgol language out of it.
 It generates an iop stream containing stack-based front end opcodes.

 the typechecker: reads in the iops stream containing the front end opcodes and does type analysis and reporting of errors; it also looks up symbolic names which the parser was unable to resolve (so allowing forward references).
-In addition, it concerts the stack-based front-end opcodes into memory-machine back-end opcodes used by the code generator.
-This last stage doesn’t really belong here and needs to be split out into a separate pass.

 the blockifier: this will, eventually, do some simple basic block analysis and dead code removal.
 What it does now is to rewrite label references based on directives produced by the parser.